 In sessions your analytic process is contained within previously agreed boundaries and is entirely confidential.
 One or two sessions a week are usually sufficient although daily therapy is not unheard of.
 The ensuing Maieutic discourse comes from one of Plato's "Dialogues," Socrates applies "maieutikos" to his method of bringing forth new ideas by reasoning and dialogue.
 These new ideas and latent memories are the key to better awareness, understanding and self managing of your wellbeing.
 They can be transformative and life changing.
 Potentially delivering a new life, the therapist is sometimes considered a socratic midwife.

-Currently practicing with The Site for Contemporary Psychoanalysis, Site Southwest Low cost Clinic and Private Practice, My training is registered and accredited with the UKCP.
+A member of The Site for Contemporary Psychoanalysis, and The Society for Social and Critical Psychoanalysis (an organisation that promotes and fosters psychoanalytic thinking and practice in Cornwall and the SW region).
+I am registered (No. 2011167925) and accredited with the UKCP.
 I offer a confidential space to talk in the heart of Penryn, Cornwall.

 Initial consultation is free after which my usual fee is £50 per session.

 For further information on Psychotherapy follow the link to the United Kingdom Council for Psychotherapy (UKCP) - The UK’s leading professional body for the education, training and accreditation of psychotherapists and psychotherapeutic counsellors.
 Information for the Site is also available.
 Please click on links below:

 Some areas therapy may help to explore:

 - Gender questioning

 - Sexual identity

 - The aging process